A lady with yellow hair looks at her mobile phone.

 • Be open with your healthcare team, they can help provide information about available support.

-• If you need to talk, call the Macmillan Support Line for free on 0808 808 00 00, 8am to 8pm, 7 days a week.
+• Call the Macmillan Support Line for free on 0808 808 00 00, 8am to 8pm, 7 days a week.
 Advisers can provide emotional support and practical information.

 • Seek out support networks or communities specifically for neurodivergent people living with cancer.
-Connecting with others who share similar experiences can give valuable emotional support and practical advice.
-You can use our Online Community forums to talk to others with lived experience of cancer.
+Connecting with others who share similar experiences can give emotional support and practical advice.
+Use our Online Community forums to talk to others with lived experience of cancer.

 • Focus on your wellbeing and what coping strategies work best for you.